Haley-hkb/DRGN-dataset/README.md

 ## Dataset

-The PageRank dataset used in the papey is a small dataset generated form the DGL  tutorials.
+The PageRank dataset used in the paper is a small dataset generated form the DGL  tutorials.
 Here we provide the code to generate this dataset using the DGL library

 **PageRank dataset**